javajosh/simpatico/stree3.md

 # Intro
 This is my third time implementing an stree.
 Each attempt has had some good and bad.
-The first attempt was a simple n-arry tree, but was missing features The second attempt was strong on authoring, but was complex and failed in some corner cases.
+The first attempt was a simple n-ary tree, but was missing features The second attempt was strong on authoring, but was complex and failed in some corner cases.
 With stree3 I'm taking a page from [Introduction to Algorithms](https://en.wikipedia.org/wiki/Introduction_to_Algorithms) and using a more formal, terse specification.
 This is useful when the number of operations and constraints grow and need to all be revisited on each design iteration.
 A thoughtful reader may note that this document itself is iterative and cumulative, like a branch of an stree.

 # Step 1: An N-ary tree with residue-per-node
-Start with a simple n-arry tree.
+Start with a simple n-ary tree.
 Primary OPERATION is `add(value, parent)`. private OPERATION `nodePath(node)`.
 OPERATION `residue(node, reducer)`.